 Straw Purchase Car Dealer Scam

-Normally the term straw purchase is associated with firearm sales.
-When it comes to car sales, it means when someone with better credit purchases a vehicle for someone who has poor or bad credit and cannot purchase his or her own vehicle.
+The term straw purchase is normally associated with firearm sales.
+When it comes to car sales, it means when someone with better credit purchases a vehicle for someone who has poor or bad credit and cannot purchase the vehicle on their own.

 A straw purchase will not help you establish or improve your credit history.
-You will not gain anything by participating in the straw purchase of an automobile.
+You will not gain anything by having someone eles purchase a vehicle for you.

-The straw purchase scam usually becomes more prevalent during times when it becomes more difficult to obtain automobile financing for someone that has bad credit.
+The straw purchase scam happens when a dealer has exhausted all avenues to obtain automobile financing for someone with bad credit.

-There are different laws according to the state you live in that may make the straw purchase of a vehicle illegal.
+Laws differ state by state that may make the straw purchase of a vehicle illegal.